What Are The Two Divisions Of Autonomic Nervous System

 Chronic stress can have a detrimental impact on the autonomic nervous system, leading to an overactivation of the sympathetic nervous system and an underactivation of the parasympathetic nervous system.
 Managing stress effectively is crucial for maintaining autonomic balance and promoting overall health and well-being.

-For example, identify your stressors and develop strategies for coping with them.
+To give you an idea, identify your stressors and develop strategies for coping with them.
+Here's the thing — practice relaxation techniques, such as deep breathing exercises, progressive muscle relaxation, or yoga.
 This could involve setting boundaries, delegating tasks, or seeking support from friends, family, or a therapist.
-Practice relaxation techniques, such as deep breathing exercises, progressive muscle relaxation, or yoga.
 Engage in activities that you enjoy and that help you unwind.
 Remember, managing stress is an ongoing process, and it requires consistent effort and attention.

 FAQ